dotnet/maui/docs/design/FeatureSwitches.md

 This feature is a counterpart of [XAML Compiled bindings](https://learn.microsoft.com/dotnet/maui/fundamentals/data-binding/compiled-bindings).

 It is necessary to use this feature instead of the string-based bindings in NativeAOT apps and in apps with full trimming enabled.

+## MauiHybridWebViewSupported

+When this feature is disabled, `HybridWebView` will not be available.
+This is the default for projects using `TrimMode=full` or `PublishAot=true`.

 ### Example use-case